GABETROLL/holbertonschool-low_level_programming/makefiles/README.md

-#This folder contains the basics of makefiles.
-##Make files are files that compile your code for you.
+# Using makefiles to compile code in different ways.